Gizmo-Gurus-LLC/Github-Auto-Backup/README.md

 This project is licensed under the GNU General Public License v3, with an additional non-commercial use restriction.
 See the `LICENSE-NC.txt` file for more details.
+## License
+GitHub Auto Backup is free for personal and open-source use.
+Feel free to fork it, contribute, and customize it.
+However, commercial use is not allowed.

+**© 2025 Gizmo Gurus LLC**
+This software is provided "as is" with no guarantees.
+Use at your own risk.